How to Securely Share Sensitive Documents With Your Lawyer

 Action Steps

-3. For estate planning documents, use zero-knowledge encrypted storage with automatic delivery.
+- For estate planning documents, use encrypted storage with automatic delivery.

-4. Use Killswitch to store your legal documents encrypted and set up automatic delivery to your attorney or family members.
+- Use Killswitch to store your legal documents encrypted at rest and set up automatic delivery to your attorney or family members.

-5. Keep a backup — store encrypted copies in your vault AND inform your executor that the documents exist.
+- Keep a backup — store copies in your vault AND inform your executor that the documents exist.

 Your legal documents deserve the same protection your attorney promises.
-Killswitch provides zero-knowledge encryption and automatic delivery to ensure your most sensitive files stay private — and get to the right people when needed.
+Killswitch stores your documents encrypted at rest and in transit, and delivers them automatically to the people you choose.
 Secure your documents →